alkem-io/alkemio/Design/Personas.md

 This document captures the key personas that are currently identified and being elaborated for the CherryTwist.

 At a high level, the following primary categories of personas identified:
-* Organisational: representing legal entities that are either driving a particular challenge or helping across challenges
+* Legal: representing legal entities that are either driving a particular challenge or helping across challenges
-* Individual: a user, either contributing directly or via an organisation
+* Natural: a person, either contributing directly or via a legal persona.
 * Group: one or more individuals working together as a unit

+An identity can be assigned multiple personas, and in particular for Natural personas they can be stacked e.g. a Specialist "is a" Contributor.

 Note: these personas are currently heavily influenced from experience within the Odyssey ecosystem; it will be an on-going process to drive to generic representations / names for the different personas.

 Note: In addition it should be feasible for Challenge Hosts to extend the set of roles that they support within their challenge template.

-## Organisational Personas
+## Legal Personas

 |  Name   	|  Brief Description	| Long description  	| Roles   	|   Misc	|
 |---	|---	|---	|---	|--- |